 Similarities and Differences between OSI and TCP/IP model

-Why is the OSI model still taught in networking courses?
+Why is the OSI model still part of the networking courses?

 Similarities between the TCP/IP model and the OSI model